FluentValidation/FluentValidation/docs/_doc/start/collections.md

 ```
 The above rule will run a NotNull check against each item in the `AddressLines` collection.

-If you want to access the index of the collection element that caused the validation failure, you can use the special `{CollectionIndex}` placeholder:
+As of version 8.5, if you want to access the index of the collection element that caused the validation failure, you can use the special `{CollectionIndex}` placeholder:

 ```csharp
 public class PersonValidator : AbstractValidator<Person> {